barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/reason_for_stop.png)

-Keeping the important difference between forcible and non-forcible stops in mind, we see that moving violations are the catalyst for nearly half of the non-forcible encounters among whites, while blacks and Hispanic/Latinos were cited more frequently for "Suspicious Vehicles/Persons/Activities" and "Call for Service" (or, someone calling the police).
+Keeping the important difference between forcible and non-forcible stops in mind, we see that moving violations are the catalyst for nearly half of the non-forcible encounters among whites, while black and Hispanic/Latino residents stopped non-forcibly were cited more frequently for "Suspicious Vehicles/Persons/Activities" and "Call for Service" (or, someone calling the police).

 Mapping Stop & Frisk Incidents
 --------------